Rod Espinosa: Biography

-Espinosa's latest endeavor is creating, developing, drawing, and self-publishing his own game board, titled Adventure Kingdom.

-The Courageous Princess "The Unremembered Lands" and The Courageous Princess "The Dragon Queen", were released in the summer and winter of 2015 respectively.

 Humanitarian work

 In 2008, Espinosa won an international contest sponsored by the United Nations and the World Health Organization entitled Stop Tuberculosis.
 The Stop TB comic book educating people about how to avoid Tuberculosis featured soccer star Luís Figo as the spokesman.

 In 2009, Espinosa joined 60 other Filipino artists from all over the world and contributed to the tribute book Renaissance: Ang Muling Pagsilang, the sales of which were donated to the victims of typhoon Ondoy.

-In 2010, Espinosa returned to draw a second book for the United Nations, featuring a "dream team" of soccer players led by Luís Figo.
-Score the Goals features the Millennium Development Goals as outlined by the U.N., WHO, and the Food and Agriculture Organization.